KhinThiriSoe/AnniversaryApp/README.md

 - how to use gif in splashscreen
 - how to customize editText

-project done on November, 2015
+project done on August, 2015